timmywil/jquery.onoff/README.md

 Customize the look of your toggle switch using [proto.io's generator](http://proto.io/freebies/onoff/).

+## Browser support

+Supported browsers are the same as those supported by [jQuery 2](http://jquery.com/browser-support/).
+IE6-8 are not supported.

+However, note that IE9 does not support CSS transitions.
+The toggle switches, but does not animate.

 ## Getting Started

 Download the [production version][min](4kb) or the [development version][max] and grab the [CSS][css].